 Mount Sakurajima is the most active volcano in Japan!
 Take in beautiful views as it erupts daily, and see why it is the symbol of Kagoshima!

 Have you ever wanted to experience the wonders of a volcano, without being threatened by actual destruction?
 Natural disasters have always been one of those phenomenons that draws me in.
-When Matt planned out a trip to see Mount Sakurajima, the most active volcano in Japan, I was all in!
+When Matt planned out a trip to see Mount Sakurajima, the most active volcano in Japan (not to be confused with Mt.
+Aso, the largest), I was all in!

 This volcano used to be its own island until a major eruption in 1914.
 Japan has high silica content in the magma, which causes more explosive eruptions.
 The explosive eruption of 1914 was powerful, but it was the massive (and months-long) lava flows that were unusual.
 For days lava spilled from the volcano engulfing many of the small islands around it and eventually connecting it to the mainland.

 Today you are able to drive around the volcano.
 You can only get as close as 2 km to the active site, but there are different points set up as observation points for you to enjoy the views.
 The constant activity of Mount Sakurajima make this volcano a particularly rich source of information, and an object of close study; because of its proximity to Kagoshima, it is closely monitored.

 The frequent eruptions and close monitoring are what make this volcano so safe to visit.
 Prior to major eruptions, activity stops and there is plenty of warning for those in the area.
 Pay attention to warnings here before you go.